 Stress is one of the banes of modern life.
+And it has never been more essential to find ways for relaxing for better health, because we need it more than ever.
 It is at the root of, or involved in, many of the health problems so many of us suffer from today.
 But, short of taking drugs like Prozac, Lexapro, Zoloft, Celexa et al, what can a stressed out person do about it?

 What is stress though physiologically?